hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/_examples/_example_executor_2.md

 * **Error Handling:** While the code includes `try...except` blocks for `ExecuteLocatorException`, it could benefit from more specific exception handling to identify the root cause of the error.
 * **Input Validation:** Input validation for `locator_data` (e.g., checking for necessary keys) would improve robustness and prevent unexpected behavior.
-* **Conciseness:** The many examples demonstrate flexibility, but some duplication could be avoided using more generic functions or classes for specific locator types (e.g., a function for handling clicking, text entry).
+* **Conciseness:** The many examples demonStarte flexibility, but some duplication could be avoided using more generic functions or classes for specific locator types (e.g., a function for handling clicking, text entry).
 * **Typing Speed:** The use of `typing_speed` for `send_message` is potentially useful but should be configurable at a higher level.
-* **Testing:** The code demonstrates examples but lacks structured tests to validate expected behavior across various scenarios.
+* **Testing:** The code demonStartes examples but lacks structured tests to validate expected behavior across various scenarios.

 ### Chain of Relationships